 Making a whipped cream is one of the must and basic thing that you should know if you are into baking.
 Whipped cream can be used in cakes, cupcakes, pie, tart, ice cream , frosting and many more.
 You can of course buy a ready to use whipped cream or just make your own.
 Although, it is so simple and easy, it is easy to fall into the trap of over beating it, thus ending up with a butter rather than a whipped cream.So, how long should you beat it and when should you stop beating?
 Let me show you how.
 Let’s get started!

-2. Chill your bowl – If you live in a particularly warm or humid climate, chill your bowl in the fridge.
+2. Chill the bowl and the whip – If you live in a particularly warm or humid climate, chill your bowl and the whip in the fridge before using it.
 This will help the cream to stay cold during whipping process.
 A warm bowl and whip can hinder in making a fluffy whipped cream.

 3. Under whip rather than over whip – It’s better to under whip than over whip.
-Over whipping cream can separate and make butter.
-You don’t want that to happen.
+Over whipping the cream will end you up with a butter and you don’t want that to happen.
 You have over whipped it if the consistency becomes too thick and it resembles a lump of thick cloud, also you will notice that a water will start to separate.
-I find that in my hand mixer, medium speed, it takes 4 minutes to get to the right texture.
+I find that in my hand mixer with medium speed setting, it takes 3-4 minutes to get to the right texture.
 Mixer speed setting could vary, so, watch carefully to the texture of your whipped cream.
 Start paying attention on 2-3 minutes stage.

 - In a clean COLD bowl, put the whipping cream, confectioners sugar and vanilla extract (if using).